 Oxycodone is an opioid medication prescribed to treat moderate-to-severe pain.
 Oxycodone is intended to be taken every six hours, as needed to manage pain.
 Oxycodone can remain active in the bloodstream for up to 12 hours, and it often takes about 24 hours to fully process out of the body.
-Oxycodone is highly effective at treating pain, but carries a high risk of addiction and potential for abuse.
+Oxycodone is highly effective at treating pain, but carries a high risk of addiction and potential for abuse (more on Oxycodone withdrawal).

 Oxycodone’s Half Life

 How long a substance remains active in the system is its half-life, which is half the duration of time the drug is working.
 Oxycodone has a half-life of 3.2 hours (Immediate Release); this is the amount of time it takes for half a dose of Oxycodone to leave one’s the body.
 The drugs action is effectively eliminated from the blood in 22.5 hours.
 This can be much longer for those who are long term users of the drug, however.

 How long does Oxycodone stay in your system?